moorepants/dissertation/systemidentification.rst

 5. Identify the six parameters as before using the result of the SISO identification as the initial parameter guess for the SIMO system.

-The results in Figures :ref:`22 <figRiderIdTreadmill>` and :ref:`23
-<figRiderIdPavilion>` give typical examples of the model's ability to predict
-the measured data in two different runs, one the treadmill and the gymnasium floor respectively.
+The results in Figures :ref:`13.22<figRiderIdTreadmill>` and :ref:`13.23<figRiderIdPavilion>` give typical examples of the model's ability to predict the measured data in two different runs, one the treadmill and the gymnasium floor respectively.
 Notice that the human's remnant is relatively large when the input is zero, especially in the treadmill run.
 The model is able to predict the human's initial control response to the external input and lumps the remnant into the output error.
 This response is very repeatable across riders and runs.
 The model considers the remnant as output error during the non perturbed portions of the run.
 Notice that the steer torque is well predicted around the perturbation.
 Previous identifications with the Whipple model predicted much lower torque magnitudes and much different parameters.
 Including the identified bicycle model from Section :ref:`secCanonicalId` proved to give much better control predictions.

 .. _figRiderIdTreadmill: